hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 You may send a request to your AV provider to avoid flagging Red, sometimes they react.

-[8:51:01](#nxCIRzcrI9wY4BC_rGZh6R0r2fskRmIYuKmXneGkusY) <YKProg (Yaroni Makaroni)>: yeah, i will send a request and will see what they will do, but for the general problem, i understand there is no "trick" for that Ì†ΩÌ∏ü  . thanks!
+[8:51:01](#nxCIRzcrI9wY4BC_rGZh6R0r2fskRmIYuKmXneGkusY) <YKProg (Yaroni Makaroni)>: yeah, i will send a request and will see what they will do, but for the general problem, i understand there is no "trick" for that üòü  . thanks!

 [8:52:30](#fy0avraUF8f_xHDAytf_rrXqS30ohI3XI7pEmWaYPk0) <ne1uno (ne1uno)>:
 try `pkzip` maybe